matihost/monorepo/terraform/aws/aws-site/README.md

 Setup the following resources :

-* a bucket with name of your intended DNS of the site ([AWS requirement that endpoint matches the bucket name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html?icmpid=docs_amazons3_console#website-endpoint-dns-cname))
+* if you intent to deploy only HTTP exposure or you cannot use TXT methind of Let's Encrypt verification (aka `bucket_as_dns = true`), then you need to have a S3 bucket with name of your intended DNS of the site ([AWS requirement that endpoint matches the bucket name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html?icmpid=docs_amazons3_console#website-endpoint-dns-cname))

 * bucket is opened to read from the public internet from a bucket level and a bucket IAM resource policy level.
 See [Prerequistes](#prerequisites) for instruction how to open the S3 bucket on AWS account level.
 W/o it site cannot be exposed.